Thousand Pillar Temple

 The Thousand Pillar Temple or Rudreswara Swamy Temple is a historical Hindu temple located in the city of Hanamakonda, Telangana, India.
 It is dedicated to Shiva, Vishnu and Surya.
 The Thousand Pillar Temple, along with the Warangal Fort and the Kakatiya Kala Thoranam were added to the tentative list of UNESCO World Heritage sites.

 History

 Many Hindu temples were developed under the patronage of Kakatiya rulers Ganapati Deva, Rudrama Devi and Prataparudra.
 The Thousand Pillar Temple was believed to have been constructed between 1175 and 1324 CE by the order of the Kakatiya king Rudra Deva.
 Dedicated primarily to Shiva, the temple is also known by the name of Sri Rudreshwara Swamy Temple.

 It was desecrated by the Tughlaq dynasty during their invasion of the Deccan.

 However, the 7th Nizam of Hyderabad, Mir Osman Ali Khan, donated a grant of 1 Lakh INR towards the reconstruction of this temple.

-The executive officer of the temple is P. Venugopal Gr-II.
-He has brought many changes to the administration and development of the temple.
+Panatula Venugopal being an executive officer of the temple, has brought many changes to the administration style and development of the temple.